 If you’re like most people, you grew up using aluminum foil.
-Your mom used it for cooking, to wrap your sandwiches for school and to store left-overs at home.
+Your mom used it for cooking, to wrap your sandwiches for school, and to store leftovers at home.
 You probably still use aluminum foil in your home because it’s so versatile.
-It’s only been a few years since I stopped using it but before that I would buy it in bulk at Costco.
-I used it for everything, from baking and grilling to storing things.

 So, why is aluminum foil so bad?